qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 ## Singletons

-Declaration allows for useful checks during development and does not require explicit code.
-A method `getInstance()` is added to such a singleton class. :
+A "singleton" declaration allows does not require explicit code.
+A `getInstance()` method is added automatically to each singleton class. :

     qx.Class.define("my.cool.Class",
     {